hasnu123hasnu/docs/src/fixtures/README.md

 Fixture content is content (and data) that is meant to look very similar to the real content, but exists for the benefit of testing functionality.

-In its simplest form, code and content is intricately linked, and oftentimes to be able to have automated testing of functionality, you need some content to exercise that functionality.
+In its simplest form, code and content are intricately linked, and oftentimes to be able to have automated testing of functionality, you need some content to exercise that functionality.